Course Planning

 Senior

-Other Religious Studies courses as necessary to complete the major
+• Other remaining courses required to complete the major

 Possible Degree Path – starting in the second year.
 The Major in Religious Studies requires 10 courses and is highly flexible.
 The following is only one possible plan for major starting in the sophomore year, but many variations are possible.
 Please consult with your advisor to create your unique path.